 The renewal survey requires unstepping and dismantling the spar.

-A thorough inspection of all mast components is to be undertaken, including composite rigging which is safe working load (SWL) tested.
+A thorough inspection of all mast components is to be undertaken, including composite rigging which is tested according to the manufacture's guide line.

 The survey is to be followed by a sea trial.